 To ensure freshness, we make all our bars and FUN-SIZE® treats, and most of our other delicious chocolate treats at our plant in Ballarat.
 Every year we use thousands of tonnes of chocolate.
 That is enough to fill more than four Olympic-size swimming pools!

 The only way to make good chocolate is to start with good ingredients.
-All of the ingredients we use must meet precise specifications of quality and safety, and we do this by working closely with all our suppliers.
-It also means that we focus on the cocoa we use to make our chocolate and the farmers who grow the cocoa.
+All of the ingredients we use must meet stringent specifications on quality and safety, and just as importantly, flavour.
+We do this by working with the farmers who grow the cocoa and the suppliers we use to provide us with the ingredients that go into making our chocolate treats.

-The main ingredients of chocolate are cocoa, milk powder and sugar.
+The main ingredients used to make chocolate are cocoa, milk powder and sugar.
 Some basic steps are needed to combine and transform these ingredients into chocolate.
 The key steps we use for making our chocolate are: milling the solid ingredients, conching (mixing) the milled ingredients with liquid ingredients, and finally tempering the chocolate to give it gloss and snap.

 First we combine our cocoa, sugar and milk powder and pass it through a mill.
-We mill the solid ingredients until they are microscopic, which ensures the chocolate has absolutely no grittiness.
+We mill the solid ingredients until they are very small in size, which ensures the chocolate has absolutely no grittiness.

 We then take the milled ingredients and mix them with the liquids.
-The main liquid we use is cocoa butter – the natural oil extracted from cocoa beans.
-Adding cocoa butter to the chocolate helps the chocolate flow and gives it a smoother, melt-in-the mouth texture.
-We use a huge mixer called a conche to combine the ingredients with the cocoa butter.
+The main liquids we use are cocoa butter – the natural oil extracted from cocoa beans and butter oil.
+Adding the liquids to the chocolate helps the chocolate flow and gives it a smoother, melt-in-the mouth texture.
+We use a huge mixer called a conche to combine the ingredients with the liquids.
 Conching takes several hours and turns the chocolate from a thick paste into a smooth creamy liquid.
 To help make the chocolate even smoother, we also add a tiny amount of lecithin, an ingredient found in lots of oilseeds.
 Finally we add a hint of vanilla to accentuate the sweet and creamy flavours of the milk chocolate.

 Finally, the chocolate goes on to our many products.
 One of the most common ways we use our chocolate is to enrobe bars – the centres pass through a small chocolate waterfall that smothers them.